michaeljd/toy_robot/README.md

 NORTH is an invalid command.
 All commands must be in upcase, all lower and mixed case commands will be ignored

 ## Usage
+This application requires you to have both rabbitmq and mongodb running on localhost.

+To enter commands into STDIN:
+`./toyrobot`

+To read commands from a file:
 `./toyrobot commands.txt`

 ## Testing